Judith Marjorie Judy Collins was born on May 1, 1939 and is an American singer-songwriter and musician with a career spanning seven decades.

 Various artists, including Shawn Colvin, Rufus Wainwright, and Chrissie Hynde, covered Judy Collins's compositions for the tribute album Born to the Breed in 2008.

-The tribute albums Tom Thumb's Blues: A Tribute to Judy Collins and Born To the Breed: A Tribute to Judy Collins appeared in 2000 and 2008, respectively.
+The tribute albums Tom Thumb's Blues: A Tribute to Judy Collins and Born to the Breed: A Tribute to Judy Collins appeared in 2000 and 2008, respectively.

 In 2010, Judy Collins sang "The Weight of the World" at the Newport Folk Festival, a song by Amy Speace.

-Judy Collins's paid homage to some of her favorite songwriters as well as her favorite vocalists with the 2015 album Strangers Again, which featured duets with Willie Nelson, Jackson Browne, Jeff Bridges, and Glen Hansard.
+Judy Collins paid homage to some of her favorite songwriters as well as her favorite vocalists with the 2015 album Strangers Again, which featured duets with Willie Nelson, Jackson Browne, Jeff Bridges, and Glen Hansard.

 In 2017, Judy Collins returned to the work of the songwriter who gave her "Send in the Clowns" with A Love Letter to Stephen Sondheim, and the same year, she and her longtime friend, Stephen Stills, collaborated on an album, Everybody Knows.